openx/mobile-ios-sdk-doc/info/ios-sdk-deeplinkplus.md

 ## Demo

-To inspect the behavior build, run the OpenX Demo Application on the real device and try the following examples:
+To inspect the behavior build and run OpenX Demo Application on the real device and try the examples:

 - **Banner with deeplink+**
 - **Video Interstitial with deeplink+**